Criticism of the Quran: Birmingham/Paris manuscript

-The early Arabic script transcribed 28 consonants, of which only 6 can be readily distinguished, the remaining 22 having formal similarities which means that what specific consonant is intended can only be determined by context.
-It was only with the introduction of Arabic diacritics some centuries later, that an authorized vocalization of the text, and how it was to be read, was established and became canonical.
+The early Arabic script transcribed 28 consonants, of which only 6 can be readily distinguished; the remaining 22 share formal similarities, so the specific consonant intended can only be determined by context.
+It was only with the introduction of Arabic diacritics some centuries later that an authorized vocalization of the text and its reading were established and became canonical.

+In 2015, the University of Birmingham disclosed that Radiocarbon dating showed the Birmingham Quran manuscripts to be among the oldest known texts of its kind.
+Those tests by the Oxford Radiocarbon Accelerator Unit indicated, with a probability of more than 94 percent, that the parchment dated from 568 CE to 645 CE.
+Muhammad is thought to have lived between 570 CE and 632 CE.
+Thus, it is presumed the text was written around the time of Muhammad's life or immediately after.

-In 2015, the University of Birmingham disclosed that scientific tests may show a Quran manuscript in its collection as one of the oldest known and believe it was written close to the time of Muhammad.
-The findings in 2015 of the Birmingham Manuscripts lead Joseph E. B. Lumbard, Assistant Professor of Classical Islam, Brandeis University, to comment:
+Those findings led Joseph E. B. Lumbard, Professor of Classical Islam, to comment:

-These recent empirical findings are of fundamental importance.
-They establish that as regards the broad outlines of the history of the compilation and codification of the Quranic text, the classical Islamic sources are far more reliable than had hitherto been assumed.
-Such findings thus render the vast majority of Western revisionist theories regarding the historical origins of the Quran untenable.
+"These recent empirical findings are of fundamental importance.
+They establish that, with regard to the broad outlines of the history of the compilation and codification of the Quranic text, the classical Islamic sources are far more reliable than had hitherto been assumed.
+Such findings thus render the vast majority of Western revisionist theories regarding the historical origins of the Quran untenable."